PumpDAO/pump-dao/README.md

 # Pump DAO

-PumpDAO is a protocol aimed at giving a decentralized and trustless community the tools necessary for coordinating price action on any ERC20 compliant token.
+PumpDAO is pioneering pioneering the creation of decentralized trustless investment vehicles

 ## Installation